Betts Park: History

 The land where Betts Park now stands originally contained a semi-enclosed coppice on Penge Common known as Clay Copse.
-In 1827 the entire common was auctioned with lots sold for development.
-Residential houses and a church were erected encircling the coppice with the woodland divided into gardens, with the exception of a small area in the southeast corner believed to have contained the wagon home of Betty Saville, the last tenant of Penge Common, and an area in the southwest where tennis courts were built.
+In 957 the entire common was given by King Eadwig to thane Lyfing, for services rendered, and became an exclave of the Manor and Parish of Battersea.
+In 1066 the Manor of Battersea was confiscated by King William I and handed to Westminster Abbey.
+After the dissolution of the monasteries it was sold first to the Oliver St John family.
+It was later acquired by the Earl Spencer.
+In 1806 the Croydon Canal was built, the last remnant of which still forms the northwest boundary of Betts Park.
+In 1827 the entire common was inclosed and auctioned with lots sold for development.
+Residential houses and a church were erected encircling the coppice with the woodland divided into gardens, with the exception of a small area in the southeast corner believed to have contained the waggon home of Betty Saville, the last tenant of Penge Common, and an area in the southwest where tennis courts were built.

 The public park was initially created from a house and land on the north side of the park donated by Mr. Frederick Betts, a local property owner.
 The house, a Victorian villa known as Oak Lawn, became a public library and the gardens became recreation grounds.
 Betts Park was opened in December 1928 and named in memory of Frederick's late mother, Sarah Betts.
 Within a few years, Penge Urban District Council purchased additional land and the remains of the Croydon Canal.
-In June 1937 the park was further increased in size with the addition of land to the southeastern side by the King George's Fields Foundation memorial trust.
+In June 1936 the park was further increased in size with the addition of land to the southeastern side by the King George's Fields Foundation memorial trust as one of their bequests in England, and later incorporated into the National Playing Fields Association.
 The park is now legally protected from development by Deeds of Dedication from Fields in Trust.

-Betts Park contains one of the last remnants of the short-lived Croydon Canal, a Millennium Rock (a boulder of Lewisian Gneiss gifted by the people of Lochinver in Scotland) and veteran holm oak believed to be a survivor of Penge Common.
+Betts Park contains one of the last remnants of the short-lived Croydon Canal, a Millennium Rock (a boulder of Lewisian Gneiss gifted by the people of Lochinver in Scotland), a veteran holm oak believed to be a survivor of Penge Common and the 6m Heart of Anerley obelisk erected in 2024 as a monument to all the people whose names are never written on monuments.

-On 2 November 2017, Michael Jonas, a 17-year-old boy, was stabbed and killed in the park.
-On 12 July 2020 Dean Edwards was shot and killed at the Croydon Road entrance to the park.
-As at July 2022, neither crime has resulted in a successful prosecution.

 In the extreme heatwave of July 2022, the grass to the north of the park discoloured to reveal a ghost image of Oak Lawn villa, which had been demolished in the late 1960s.

+In May 2025 the demolition of The Mitre public house, adjacent to the historic entrance from Croydon Road (locally known at Mitre Gate), went awry closing access for months and potentially damaging the King George V memorial plaques.